William Moulton Marston's Legacy

 Marston was schooled in the Greek and Roman classics as a young man.
 He was also intimately and personally involved with the earliest movements for women's rights, including issues of birth control, voting and career equity.
 Knowing that, it is no surprise that William Moulton Marston's most famous work is the creation of the comic book heroine, Wonder Woman.

 Wonder Woman emerges on the scene in December 1941 in issue #8 of All Star Comics.
-She is created and brilliantly presented with Greek and Roman goddess archetypes; she uses a lasso for truth and her heroic behaviors have will, power, and the use of the behavioral style dimensions of DISC--dominance, influence, submission, and compliance—to accomplish her missions.
+She is created and presented with Greek and Roman goddess archetypes.
+Her heroic behaviors show strong will, power, and the use of the behavioral style dimensions of DISC--dominance, influence, submission, and compliance—to accomplish her missions.

 Bound to Blog: Wonder Woman #22